railslove/snuffles/README.md

 # Snuffles

-> A wrapper around the native fetch function, returning the response body as a camelCased object
+> A wrapper around the native fetch function, providing a more convenient way to use it

+At its core, Snuffles is just a very slim wrapper around the [native `fetch` function](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
+It allows for setting a base url and default options for your request, provides some wrappers around some of the more frequently used HTTP methods and takes care of all casing.
+You send camelCased Objects in, you get camelCased objects out.

 ## Installation